Centerville patients ask, “What is TMJ, and how can a dentist help with diagnosis and treatment?”

 Do you clench or tighten your jaw?
-Clenching the jaw may be the result of stress, an overworked jaw, or an injury.
+Jaw clenching may be the result of stress, an overworked jaw, or an injury.
 It can result in jaw pain, tenderness, or TMJ issues.
 In Centerville, Dr. Daniel Cobb of Alex Bell Dental explains what TMJ is and how a dentist can help.
 Dr. Cobb understands the workings of the jaw and can diagnose problems with the joint.
 Early diagnosis and treatment are important for relieving jaw stress.

 What is TMJ?